hexian000/tlswrapper/README.md

 #### Notes

-Feel free to add more services/peers, or bring up forwards/reverses between the same instances.
+Feel free to add more services, or bring up forwards/reverses between the same instances.

-- "peername": local peer name
-- "muxlisten": listener bind address
-- "services": local service forwards
-- "services[\*]": local service dial address
-- "peers": named peers to that need to keep connected
-- "peers[\*].addr": dial address
-- "peers[\*].listen": listen for port forwarding
-- "peers[\*].service": the service name we ask the peer for
-- "certs": local certificates
+- `"type"`: config format identifier, must be `"application/x-tlswrapper-config; version=4"`
+- `"service.id"`: self identity announced in the handshake
+- `"mux_listen"`: address to accept inbound mux connections (server mode)
+- `"connect"`: forwarding target for inbound application streams
-- "certs[\*].cert": PEM encoded certificate (use "@filename" to read external file, same below)
+- `"tls.cert"`: PEM certificate (use `"@filename"` to read from file at startup, same below)
-- "certs[\*].key": PEM encoded private key
+- `"tls.key"`: PEM private key
-- "authcerts": peer authorized certificates list, bundles are supported
+- `"tls.authcerts"`: authorized peer certificates list; bundles are supported
-- "authcerts[\*].cert": PEM encoded certificate
+- `"service.peers"`: peer identity to mux endpoint mapping (client mode)
+- `"service.listen"`: peer identity to local listen address mapping

-See [source code](v3/config/config.go) for a complete list of all available options.
+See [source code](v4/config/config.go) for a complete list of all available options.

-See [config.json](config.json) for example config file.
+See [schema.json](v4/config/schema.json) for the full JSON Schema with field descriptions and defaults.

 ### Start